 - Host student/s from arrival date until they move into their permanent housing

-- Introduce your student to the Eugene-Springfield community including where to bank, where to shop for essentials items, and how to use public transportation
+- Introduce your student to the Eugene-Springfield community including where to bank, where to shop for essential items, and how to use public transportation

 - Engage with your international student so s/he feels welcomed, safe and supported